Desert Mountain Energy Announces Private Placement

 Each unit will consist of one Common Share of the Company and one share purchase warrant (the Warrants), where each whole Warrant will allow the subscriber to purchase one additional share of the company for a period of two years from the date of the closing at a price of $2.00.
 The Expiry of the Warrants may be accelerated at the election of the Company by written notice if the closing price for the Common Shares on the TSX Venture Exchange shall be equal to or greater than CAD $3.50 for a minimum of ten consecutive trading days.
 Proceeds from the private placement will be utilized for exploration and development of the Company's helium projects, as well as working capital and general corporate purposes.

-The Company may, in its discretion, pay a finder's fee of up to 5% of the total gross proceeds of the offering in units, where applicable.
+The Company may, in its discretion, pay a finder's fee in cash or warrants of up to 7% and finder's warrants 7% of the total gross proceeds of the offering in units, where applicable.
 The Units will be subject to a 4-month hold period.
-The Company anticipates closing the private placement on or about September 30, 2020, subject to adjustment if deemed appropriate.
+The Company anticipates closing the private placement prior to October 15, 2020, subject to adjustment if deemed appropriate.
 The Company has engaged Cormark Securities Inc. as its financial advisor in connection with this transaction.
 The private placement is subject to the approval of the TSX Venture Exchange.

-According to Robert Rohlfing, CEO of the Company, "We are looking forward to moving ahead quickly with a goal of generating income from our first wells beginning in the fourth quarter of 2021."
+According to Robert Rohlfing, CEO of the Company, "This additional placement moves us quickly to reach our overall goal of generating income from our first wells beginning in the fourth quarter of 2021."

 About Desert Mountain Energy